jankuss/genq/README.md

 ## Defining Data Classes

-To define a data class, annotate a class with `@genq` and provide a factory constructor.
-The factory constructor should have named parameters for all desired fields in the class.
-The factory constructor should also have a `= _<ClassName>` redirecting constructor.
+To define a data class, first you need to annotate your class with `@genq`.
+Also, you need to use the generated mixin with the name `_$<ClassName>`.
+Additionally, you need to define a factory constructor with named parameters and a redirecting constructor with the name `_<ClassName>`.

+At first, you might get errors from the IDE because the generated file is not yet created.
+After running `genq`, the errors should disappear.

 ```dart
 import 'package:genq/genq.dart'; // <- Import genq